KocSistem/aks-workshop/labs/scaling/README.md

-Lab: Scaling Cluster and Applications
+Section: Scaling Cluster and Applications
 ==
 As the popularity of the application grows, the application needs to scale appropriately as demand changes.
 Ensure the application remains responsive as the number of order submissions increases.

+With increased traffic, the `ratings-api` container is unable to cope with the number of requests coming through.
+To fix the bottleneck, you can deploy more instances of that container.

-In this lab we will scale our application in various ways including scaling our deployment and the AKS cluster.
+In this lab we will `scale out` our application in various ways including scaling our deployment and the AKS cluster.

 ## Prerequisites
 * Complete previous labs: